DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node-openfeature.md

 })
 ```

-Context properties that are not known `DVCUser` properties will be automatically
+Context properties that are not known `DevCycleUser` properties will be automatically
-added to the `customData` property of the `DVCUser`.
+added to the `customData` property of the `DevCycleUser`.

 ### Context Limitations